So you recently bought a PC but you’re used to writing on a laptop, and you like the feel of a laptop keyboard more than a chunky PC keyboard.

 I know, most PC users will be quick to recommend mechanical keyboards, but not everyone likes those, and they can be quite loud too.

 If you’re a writer or do a lot of typing on a keyboard, it makes sense to have one that is easy for you to use.
-On that note, you might like my article on best keyboards for writers, consider this one a follow up!
+On that note, you might like my article on the best keyboards for writers, consider this one a follow-up!

 I agree with you, I think thin keyboards with soft keys are great to write on.
-I feel like I can actually write faster on those than with a regular keyboard because they’re low profile and have softer keys.
+I feel like I can actually write faster because they’re low profile and have softer keys.
 Don’t worry.
 There are dozens of us that feel the same!

 5 Best PC Keyboards that Feel Like Laptop Keyboards:

 As with most Apple products, the Apple Magic Keyboard is very slim, sleek, and works great.
 Most people assume these only work with Macs but they can work on PCs too.